saurabhannadate93/Whats-my-House-worth/README.md

 ## Project Charter

 ### Vision
-Real estate agencies require accurate estimation of the intrinsic value of a property to decide whether it is undervalued or not before making an investment decision.
-It is often expensive, and sometimes impossible to send down someone to inspect a property to do the same.
-Our vision is to develop a platform which would help estimate the true value of a property based on certain property characteristics to help drive investment decisions, increase profits and reduce costs.
+Real estate agencies require accurate estimation of the price of a property to decide whether it is undervalued or not before making an investment decision.
+House pricing decisions are often subjective and can lead to bad investment decisions.
+Our vision is to develop a platform which would help estimate the price of a property based on certain property characteristics to help drive investment decisions, increase profits and reduce costs.

 ### Mission
-The mission is to build an algorithm which would help accurately predict the intrinsic value of a property based on certain characteristics like property type, no. of floors, age etc. and develop a user interface to administer the solution so that real estate agents can use it to estimate the intrinsic value of a property.
+The mission is to build an algorithm which would help accurately predict the price of a property based on certain characteristics like property type, no. of floors, age etc. and develop a user interface to administer the solution so that real estate agents can use it to estimate the price of a property.

 ### Success Criteria

 **Model Criterion**: Our model is successful if the R-square evaluation metric exceeds 60%.

-**Desired Business Outcomes**: A long term indication of the model's impact on the business would be a simultaneous reduction in the operating costs by the virtue of the reduced requirement for personnel to visit the properties in person while reducing the percentage of bad investment decisions.
+**Desired Business Outcomes**: A Key Performance Indicator of the success of the app would be continual increase in it's adoption to drive business decisions by the various Real Estate agencies.
+This would be a good indicator of the model's accuracy performance as well.
+The intention is to deploy the app at a particular location, and based on the performance expand to other areas.

 ## Project Plan